St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 William Johnson (10)

-May have served in the colonial navy
+He may have served in the Colonial Navy.

-George Keiger/Keigher/Kiger?
-(11)
+George Keiger/Keigher (11)

 Philip Lare (12)

-BIRTH 1745
+Born 1745

 Revolutionary Soldier: Private 3rd Class, Captain William Johnson's 6th Company, 6th Battalion, Philadelphia County Militia.
+Philip Lare’s daughter was Susanna Barbara Lare Dager.
+She was born in 1775, and died 1848.
+Susanna was the wife of John Dager.

 Philip Sidner (13)